The School of Foreign Service is a proud member of APSIA, the Association of Professional Schools in International Affairs.

 - advanced courses in economics, history, politics and business as well as quantitative methods, analytical skills and foreign languages

-- a choice of three professional concentration areas: international relations and security, international development, international commerce and business
+- a choice of three professional concentration areas: global politics and security, international development, global business and finance

 - specializations that integrate classes, skills training, internship opportunities and unique, practitioner-taught workshops